 Scale is important to biodiversity.
-Diversity declines at relatively larger global scales can reduce ecosystem functions, but increases in diversity at regional or local scales can be be occurring in some ecosystems in spite of global declines (Sax & Gaines, 2003).
+Diversity declines at relatively larger global scales can reduce ecosystem functions, but increases in diversity at regional or local scales can occur in some ecosystems in spite of global declines (Sax & Gaines, 2003).
 Hence, the ecosystem effects of increases in diversity at finer, local spatial scales is a critical issue.
 This synthesis study integrated data from two scales - from local sites to the relative plot-level mean effects of shrubs.
 The synthesis findings suggest that biodiversity maintenance as a function (Daily, 1997; Pacala & Kinzig, 2002b) must be balanced by a clear delineation of changes in number of species versus composition (Downing & Leibold, 2002).
 More refined prediction of the capacity of plant communities to respond to environmental change and sustain functions will thus benefit from studies at the microhabitat level with foundation species, and a unified framework that encompasses this scale to larger extents including stress gradients will enable more effective contrasts between species effects and responses (Soliveres et al., 2011).
 Furthermore, the scales that specific plants and animals experience in natural communities can be fine grained and to limited extents (Sandel, 2015), and studies that examine diversity scale-dependence at the microsite level for many plants (Guo, 1998) and some animals (Grimm-Seyfarth et al., 2017) will highlight tipping points and potential negative outcomes.

 The value and statement of diversity as a functional outcome in addition to a driver in ecosystems at the scales of fine-scale community analyses relative to the local species pool is a fundamental mechanism to better understand diversity-assembly processes.
 Naturally-assembled communities provide an ideal and wider set of processes to examine in situ relative to manipulated contexts, and given this, we cannot ignore foundation plant species that generate very different contexts for protege species.
 Effects can include numerous direct benefits (Filazzola & Lortie, 2014) but also indirect effects that can be negative (Sotomayor & Lortie, 2015).
 Facilitation is a critical ecological process that will better advance biodiversity ecosystem function theory and experimentation because it can mediate the structure and composition of plant communities that collectively provide emergent functions relevant to many scales including ecosystems.
 The resilience and stability of these positive interactions can also shift, and in some contexts, less is more.
-Interactions within plant communities can thus scale-up to influence ecosystems (Michalet & Pugnaire Francisco, 2016), and shifts within communities can lead to a collapse of facilitation with increasing environmental stress because of changes in the effects of foundation plant species and in the strategies (and composition) of resident protege species needed to persist (Michalet et al., 2014).
+For instance, facilitation can collapse with increasing environmental stress because of changes in the effects of foundation plant species and in the strategies (and composition) of resident protege species needed to persist (Michalet et al., 2014).
 These changes in facilitation will influence complementarity effects and mediate functions.
 Biodiversity maintenance is thus a key function and feedback, and changes in ecological interactions at different scales are a necessary component of deeper insights into ecosystem theory.

 Acknowledgements